The Diamond Sutra Explained

 Each week we begin by chanting Hui En's translation together, followed by a period of meditation.
 After this, Gareth will provide a teaching on that week's segment (a schedule and preparatory materials will be provided to participants in advance), and a group discussion will follow.

-While no prior knowledge of the text is required, participants in the series will find it beneficial to have read the sutra and perhaps also one of the many commentaries on it, and to have followed the preparatory materials that will be provided.
+While no prior knowledge of the text is required, participants in the series will find it beneficial to have read the sutra and perhaps also one of the many commentaries on it (fyi the text Gareth will be using is available electronically for free at The Internet Archive, but since this is the one Gareth will be drawing from it might actually be useful to have read another).
 If you would like to know more about the class, please reach out to Gareth.
-Participants are encouraged to attend all sessions, not just for the continuity of the teaching, but to experience the immersive quality of group chanting and combining that with sitting and study.
+Participants are encouraged to attend all sessions, not just for the continuity of the teaching, but to experience the immersive quality of group chanting (the text for chanting will of course be provided) and combining that with sitting and study.
 But talks will be recorded, making it possible to miss a session and catching up.
 (The discussion portion won't be recorded, though, and the chanting experience is an important part of the class.)

 Registration is not required: all are welcome.
 But it is helpful if participants do register.
 The sessions will be available in person and on Zoom; those on Zoom will be encouraged to chant, but will be asked to mute their computer since the time delay and volume imbalances make for an inharmonious experience for others.